TechGrounds-Cloud8/cloud8-archana-sekarr/NetworkandSecurities/NTW-06Subnetting.md

 - Creating network architure using same cidr prefix:

 According to my understanding, we can adapt different strategies while creating subnets.
-In the network architecture 2 shown below; I tried to experiment using the same cidr prefix ( /26)  so that I get 4 subnets with 64 ip address in each of them.
+In the network architecture 2 shown below; I tried to experiment using the same cidr prefix ( /26)  so that I get 4 subnets with 64 ip addresses in each of them.

 ![NTW-06Subnetting](../00_includes/NTW/NTW-06/i6.png)